-Power to the sensing platform is provided via a standard trailer hitch connection, again providing portability and easy installation.
+Power to the sensing platform is provided via a standard 7-pin trailer hitch connector, again providing portability and easy installation.
 The sensing platform power input is +12 volt Direct Current (DC), with internal conversion to provide all additional voltages.
-The device control computer, based on a 1.2 GHz Intel Pentium 3 CPU, with 1 GB RAM, uses a direct DC supply, thus avoiding inverter inefficiencies.
-The laser sensor uses +5 V, the

-GPS uses +12 V, and the ground speed radar uses +12 V. The camera and the HMI laptop are battery-powered, but can also use the in-vehicle 12 V supply if needed.
+The upgraded device control computer, based on a 1.7 GHz Intel Pentium M Central Processing Unit (CPU), with 1 GB RAM, uses a direct DC/DC conversion power supply, thus avoiding inverter inefficiencies.
+The computer motherboard is an Aaeon EMB-852T motherboard, which supports any Socket-478M Intel CPU.
+Two RS232 ports were used to communicate with the GPS receiver and laser scanner.
+The Acuity HSIF card is connected to one available PCI bus connector.
+The laser sensor uses +5 V, the GPS uses +12 V, and the ground speed radar uses +12 V. The camera and the HMI laptop are battery-powered, but can also use the in-vehicle 12 V supply if needed.
+A Linksys WRT54GC 802.11g wireless router (+5 V power) was used so that the device control computer can communicate with the HMI laptop wirelessly.
+A custom power supply board, shown in Figure 3.5, was designed and fabricated to reduce occupied space and increase reliability.